 RiC-O 0.2 remains a draft.
-RiC-O will continue to evolve, the next milestone being the release of RiC-O 1.0, which will probably take place by the end of 2021, at the same time as RiC-CM 1.0.
+RiC-O will continue to evolve, the next milestone being the release of RiC-O 1.0, which will take place in 2022, at the same time as RiC-CM 1.0.

 The latest version of RiC-O source file, as well as earlier versions, has been continuously available since March 2020 in a public Git repository on GitHub (https://github.com/ICA-EGAD/RiC-O).
 This repository also includes diagrams and examples, that have been updated and enriched.
 Any person who has an account on Github can clone or fork the repository, create issues or create comments on the existing issues, thus contribute to the development of RiC-O.

-RiC-O also comes with an information website, that has been updated, particularly as concerns the list of existing proofs of concept on RiC-O, of research programs that use it, of present and future implementations of RiC-O in archival information systems, and of tools based on RiC-O (https://ica-egad.github.io/RiC-O/projects-and-tools.html).
+RiC-O also comes with a small website, that provides complementary information, particularly as concerns the list of existing proofs of concept on RiC-O, of research programs that use it, of present and future implementations of RiC-O in archival information systems, and of tools based on RiC-O (https://ica-egad.github.io/RiC-O/projects-and-tools.html).